Canyons School District

 Canyons School District is a school district in the southeastern portion of Salt Lake County in Utah, United States.

-The district includes the cities of Cottonwood Heights, the Salt Lake County section of Draper, Midvale and Sandy and the townships of Alta, Brighton and White City.
-Residents of those communities voted to create the district in 2007, making Canyons the first school district to be formed in the state in almost a century.
-Canyons has approximately 34,000 students in 50 schools.
+The district includes the municipalities of Alta, Brighton, White City, Cottonwood Heights, Midvale and Sandy; as well as the portions of Draper that are within Salt Lake County.
+Portions of Draper within Utah County are part of the Alpine School District.

+Residents of those communities voted to create the district in 2007, in a split from the Jordan School District, making Canyons the first school district to be formed in the state in almost a century.
+Canyons has approximately 34,000 students in 50 schools as of 2014.
 There are 29 elementary schools, eight middle schools, five traditional high schools, and eight special programs schools, including one technical school, a special education school and a high school for adults in prison.
 The district covers 192 square miles and employs 6,000 people.

 The district officially started operating on July 1, 2009, with students attending Canyons schools for the first time that fall.

 History

 Canyons District was created after residents voted in 2007 to leave the Jordan School District, which was the largest district in Utah at the time.
 David Doty, a former high school Spanish teacher and assistant commissioner and director of policy studies for the Utah System of Higher Education, was chosen by the new board of education to be the district's first superintendent.

 In June 2013, Doty resigned his position to join an education consulting firm.
 Deputy superintendent Ginger Rhode was appointed as interim superintendent.
 After a national search, James Briscoe became superintendent on July 1, 2014.
 In July 2020, Rick Robins was appointed as CSD's new superintendent, replacing Briscoe, who retired.
 Robins came to Canyons from Juab School District, where he was superintendent for six years.

+The Canyons Board of Education includes Ann Shill - District 2, Kristine Millerberg - District 1, Amanda Oaks - District 6, Nancy Tingey - District 3, Andrew Edtl - District 4, Karen Pedersen - District 5, Holly Neibar, District 7.